 While the waterfall is truly beautiful year-round, it turns into a true icy wonder in the winter.
 This makes Pericnik Waterfall a must-visit when you are in Slovenia during winter!
 Once the icicles have formed, you will see a whole curtain of ice.
 The ground surrounding the waterfall is very slippery in the winter though, so be careful when you visit.

 11. Planica Ski Jump

 Slovenia is a country that loves skiing and winter sports in general.
-This is why we went to see Planica, home to the worlds highest ski jumping centre and many world-record-setting jumps.
+This is why we went to see Planica, home to the world’s highest ski jumping center and many world-record-setting jumps.
 During my tour, they were just getting it ready for the season and it was amazing to see where all the winter action happens!

 Fun fact: Planica is also home to the steepest zip line descent in the world.